 9

-But if you look at the end, look at the name, they have got a different random number at the end.
+But if you look at the end, notice that the names have different random numbers appended.

-So SQL server uses these random numbers to differentiate between the temporary tables that it creates for different users, if they accidentally happen to create a temporary table with the same name and a local temporary table with the same name as that of the other user, you still have no problem because SQL Server then upends a random number, which is basically used to differentiate between the different tables created by across different connections.
+So SQL Server uses these random numbers to differentiate between the temporary tables it creates for different users.
+If users accidentally create a temporary table with the same name, or a local temporary table with the same name as that of another user, there is still no problem.
+SQL Server appends a random number to the name, which is used to differentiate between the tables created across different connections.

 10